QI2lab/mcSIM/README.md

 and it is used by [run_sim_triggerscop.bsh](expt_ctrl/run_sim_triggerscop.bsh).

 ### [expt_ctrl/run_sim_triggerscop.bsh](expt_ctrl/run_sim_triggerscop.bsh)
-This is a [beanshell script](https://beanshell.github.io/) which can be run from [MicroManager 2.0 Gamma](https://micro-manager.org/wiki/Micro-Manager) to acquire SIM data using dlp6500.py to set the DMD patterns (assuming they have already been loaded into the DMD firmware).
+A [beanshell script](https://beanshell.github.io/) which can be run from [MicroManager 2.0 Gamma](https://micro-manager.org/wiki/Micro-Manager) to acquire SIM data using dlp6500.py to set the DMD patterns (assuming they have already been loaded into the DMD firmware as described above).
 This script programs a [Triggerscope 3B](https://arc.austinblanco.com/), which then provides the analog and digital voltages required to run the rest of the experiment.
-The camera free runs as the master clock, triggering the triggerscope.
+The camera free runs as the master clock, triggering the Triggerscope.
 We use a customized version of the Triggerscope firmware V601.

+This script supports collecting multidimensional data with the axis order xy-position/time/z-position/channel/SIM pattern.
+It also supports time-lapse imaging with arbitrary wait time.

 This code was initially developed with Micro-Manager 2.0.0-gamma1 20200514, MMCore Version 10.1.0, Device API version 69, Module API version 10.
 But for more recent development we are using